Monday 5th August 1940

 Jack was already closing on the airfield and could see the stream of remaining Spitfires taxiing out and taking off.
 The bombers had to be stopped.
 Jack took a path between the airstrip and the control tower.
 As he flew past, his head was falling against the cockpit.
 He started to lose consciousness.
 The fuselage of Jack’s aircraft looked like a cheese grater.

 “Red Four!
 Red Four!”
 The Squadron Leader’s voice screamed from the control tower.
 Reynolds stared with disbelief.
 “Pull her up son!
-Take her around again and land.”
+Take her round again and land.”

 “Wilco sir.”
 Jack lifted his head and focused.
 He pulled his plane up into the sky and regained altitude.
 He ignored the radio calls.
 His teeth were clamped together to deal with the excruciating pain.
 Tears joined the perspiration on his face.
 He banked to starboard and joined the planes heading for the battle.